 - Organizing course content with Modules?
 Set Course Modules as the homepage.

 - Hide any Course Navigation menu items you don’t intend to use (e.g., Chat).

 - Use “Student View” to see how everything will look for students before publishing.

 - Make sure everything in your Canvas course site that you want students to see is published, and when you’re finished working on the site, click the Publish button on your course homepage to allow students to access your course.
 (Note: Unpublished courses are not available to students.)

 - Need help?
-Go to http://gocanvas.stanford.edu.
-Contact us if you’d like set up a one-on-one consultation or join us at our Canvas Office Hours for faculty and teaching staff.
+Contact us if you’d like set up a one-on-one consultation or search our Stanford Canvas Help Center website.